sanketshreeemal/react-tenant/paths/feature-adds/analytics-build.md

 ### 4.3 Information Display
 * Within the Delinquent Units section, clearly display:
     * The count of delinquent units.
-    * The total rent behind.
+    * The total rent behind (calculated as per updated 3.1.6).
-    * A detailed breakdown per delinquent unit, including property (in aggregate view), unit number, the number of delinquent months, and the total rent behind for that unit.
-Consider how the specific delinquent months will be presented (e.g., a list of month/year).
+    * A detailed breakdown per delinquent unit, including property (in aggregate view), unit number, tenant name, the total rent behind for that unit, and the number of delinquent months.
+    * For each delinquent month/period within a unit's details:
+        * The rental period (e.g., "YYYY-MM").
+        * The status: "Unpaid" or "Short-paid".
+        * If "Unpaid": The full rent amount due for that period.
+        * If "Short-paid": The full rent amount due, the amount paid, and the calculated shortfall for that period.

 ---